Homemade Corned Beef Sandwiches

 What you will need

-• Corned beef – You can get yours from the deli sliced about a quarter-inch thick, or make my Instant Pot Corned Beef recipe.
+• Corned beef: You can get yours from the deli, sliced about a quarter-inch thick, or make it from scratch.
 You can also try your hand at brining corned beef from scratch.

-• Rye bread – Jewish rye bought at the deli, sliced thin.
+• Rye bread: Jewish rye bought at the deli, sliced thin.
+I also love this sandwich with fresh sourdough bread.

-For the Russian dressing, I mix mayo with sour cream (or Greek yogurt).
+• Russian dressing: I mix mayo with sour cream (or Greek yogurt).
 I also add ketchup, pickle relish, lemon juice, grated horseradish, salt, and pepper.
-This dressing goes perfectly with the tender, shredded corned beef.
+This dressing goes perfectly with the tender corned beef.

-1. Heat the beef: I preheat the oven to 350 degrees F and line a baking pan with aluminum foil.
-I add two tablespoons of water to the pan and fold the ends of the foil up to seal the beef.
+Heat the beef: I preheat the oven to 350 degrees F and line a baking pan with aluminum foil.
+I add two tablespoons of water to the pan and fold the foil ends up to seal the beef.
 Once the oven is hot, let the meat cook for 10 minutes.
+Another option is to place a skillet over high heat, add the sliced beef, and cook it for 1-2 minutes on each side.

 Expert tip